General Covariance-Based Conditions for Central Limit Theorems with Dependent Triangular Arrays: Applications

 Until now, we have defined distances that give affinity sets that contain the bulk of the dependence.
 We also need to ensure that, under the setup in~\cite{zhan2023neural}, these sets are not too large that they violate our assumptions.
-To do this, we take the smallest $\epsilon_n$ such that $\epsilon_n > \frac{1}{h_0^2 n^{\gamma}}$ for $0 < \gamma < 1$ and $h_0$ as the minimum separation distance, defined above.
-Taking $\epsilon_n$ to satisfy this lower bound allows control of the size of the affinity sets.
+To do this, we take $\epsilon_n = \omega( \frac{1}{h_0^2 n^{\gamma}})$ for $0 < \gamma < 1$ and $h_0$ as the minimum separation distance, defined above.
 Using a packing number calculation, we see that while this allows $K(\epsilon_n)$ to grow with $n$, it grows more slowly than $n$.
 Specifically, we have,